-We receive many enquiries from potential clients who reside overseas but still have a sufficient connection with England or Wales to be able to issue a petition for divorce or dissolution of a civil partnership here.
+We receive many enquiries from potential clients who reside overseas but still have a sufficient connection with England or Wales to be able to issue an application for divorce or dissolution of a civil partnership here.

 International divorce financial settlement

 The divorce settlement is a process of dividing the assets and liabilities that are in the marriage.
 The same applies to an international divorce; foreign assets and liabilities will be considered just like any other asset.

 One of the challenges of dividing these assets is to find out the true worth or value of the asset.
 For a bank account statement, you can obtain this by obtaining statements for the past year.
 Another way to get a valuation is using valuation from a qualified expert in that country for land, houses, other properties and businesses.
 This will save conflicts between experts from other countries who may have different opinion on what these assets are worth.